percona/pmm-doc/docs/pmm-upgrade/upgrade-pmm1.md

-# Upgrade for PMM 1
+# Upgrade PMM server using Docker

 There are three stages to installing and setting up PMM.